oiraqi/paradigms/P2-Integration/case-studies/rs-calculator/README.md

 You will get your initialized Gradle project as a zip file.
 Unzip it and this will be your work/project directory.

+- Write the calculator service business implementation: ma.aui.sse.paradigms.integration.rs.calculator.provider.Calculator
+- Mark it as a web service through the @RestController Spring annotation. *Caution: This is not enough to consider our web service a RESTful service*
+- Write Result data transfer object (DTO): ma.aui.sse.paradigms.integration.rs.calculator.provider.Result

-## Generate the OpenAPI Service Description
+### Generate the OpenAPI Service Description
-Here, we adopt a Java-first approach.
-So, we generate the OpenAPI service description from ma.aui.sse.paradigms.integration.rs.calculator.provider.Calculator.
+We generate the OpenAPI service description from ma.aui.sse.paradigms.integration.rs.calculator.provider.Calculator.
 To do so, we use Springdoc-OpenAPI generation tool:
 - Add 'org.springdoc:springdoc-openapi-ui:1.5.5' dependency to build.gradle
 - Access `http://localhost:8080/v3/`
+- Copy the output.
+This is our Calculator OpenAPI definition

+### Develop the Python consumer
+- Generate Python client stub from the generated Calculator OpenAPI definition using SwaggerHub.com
+- Unzip the generated python code under `src/main/python/consumer`
+- Get to the unzipped folder and run: `python setup.py install`
+- Write `src/main/python/consumer/consumer.py`
+- Run it: `python src/main/python/consumer/consumer.py`